Kaiela Institute

 CURRENT PROJECTS

-Click below to see a short video on the plan or to download a copy of the Goulburn Murray Regional Prosperity Plan 2021
+Click below to see a short video on the plan or to download a copy of the Goulburn Murray Regional Prosperity and Productivity Plan 2021

 The unit aims to achieve data sovereignty and ensure measures and evaluations of prosperity and progress of the community are led, managed and controlled by our First Nations community itself.
 The power and authority over the design, ownership, access to and use of data is a key step in an evidence-based decision making process that will be critical to the community to empower them to control its own future and secure positive long-lasting outcomes.